 6. Great job opportunities – your skills are in demand!

 What’s more most skilled occupations are generally paid more too.
-Check out the Skill Shortage List and see if your occupation is one which is currently needed.
+Check out our most in-demand jobs for immigrants and expats in 2023 to see if your occupation is one which is currently needed.

 7. Progressive society

-New Zealand world firsts include giving women the vote, the 8 hour work day, climbing Mount Everest, the first transgender MP, the first bungee jump and more recently the first Prime Minister to take maternity leave.
+New Zealand’s world firsts include giving women the vote, the 8-hour work day, climbing Mount Everest, the first transgender MP, the first bungee jump and having the first Prime Minister to take maternity leave.

-New Zealander is now aiming to be the first country 100% powered by renewable energy.
+New Zealand is now aiming to be the first country 100% powered by renewable energy.
 It’s certainly a country its people can be proud of.

 8. Mild climate with subtropical north and snowy mountains in winter